dascritch/cpu-audio/API.md

 CpuAudioElement.CPU and CpuControllerElement.CPU
 ------------------------------------------------

-Note that `CpuAudioElement.CPU` and `CpuControllerElement.CPU` have the same CPU object, with same methods and properties
+Note that `CpuAudioElement.CPU` and `CpuControllerElement.CPU` share the same CPU object, with same methods and properties, except those noted (¹) below.

 Properties :